 In addition to visiting notable institutions we will tour several cities and towns and take in some of the country’s spectacular landscapes and sea views along the way.
 On Friday evening we will join an Israeli family for Shabbat dinner and celebrate Hanukkah.
 As with all our tours, we will enjoy accommodations at two of Israel’s finest hotels.

 Our trip begins in Jerusalem, where ancient history mingles with modern-day life and stirs our emotions like no other place on earth.
-Following check-in at the renowned 5-star King David Hotel, we will have the opportunity to meet with our guide, hear a talk relevant to our program, light a Hanukkah menorah together (tonight will mark the fourth night of Hanukkah—what could be more meaningful than to be in Israel on this holiday?), and get to know one another.
-Following our opening meeting and talk, we will enjoy a welcoming dinner at the King David Hotel (included).
+Following check-in at the renowned 5-star, deluxe David Citadel Hotel, we will have the opportunity to meet with our guide, hear a talk relevant to our program, light a Hanukkah menorah together (tonight will mark the fourth night of Hanukkah—what could be more meaningful than to be in Israel on this holiday?), and get to know one another.
+Following our opening meeting and talk, we will enjoy a welcoming dinner at the David Citadel Hotel (included).

 Morning visit to the Yad Vashem Memorial and Holocaust Museum, the world’s leading archive and research center of the Holocaust.
 At Yad Vashem, we will be greeted by one of the Museum’s curators, who, through lecture and discussion, will bring us up to date on current research in Holocaust studies and education.
 We will have a private guided tour for our group as we walk through the museum.

-From Yad Vashem return to the King David, or (optional) explore Mahne Yehudah (the “Jewish Shuk” and outdoor market) for lunch on our own and the opportunity to sample some local Israeli food.
+From the Israel museum, return to our hotel, or (optional) explore Mahne Yehudah (the “Jewish Shuk” and outdoor market) for lunch on our own and the opportunity to sample some local Israeli food.

 Evening: Shabbat dinner (included) with an Israeli family (we will divide into groups of four or five, with each group hosted by a different family)—an opportunity to meet and learn about daily life in Israel from local Jerusalemites.

-Day free to rest, relax, explore parts of Jerusalem on our own, and/or attend services of our choice.
+Day free to rest, relax, explore parts of Jerusalem on our own, and/or attend services at one of the many synagogues in Jerusalem.
 For those interested, optional morning walk through nearby Yemin Moshe, where we can attend (or observe) parts of services at both the historic Ashkenazi and Sephardic synagogues.
 With land bought by Sir Moses Montefiore in 1855, Yemin Moshe represented a project designed to encourage Jews to move outside the walls of the Old City of Jerusalem.
 Today, the area is one of Jerusalem’s most upscale neighborhoods with its landmark windmill one of the highlights of Jerusalem’s landscape.

 Evening free; dinner on our own.